Transcript of video

 [Four concept images of Arnhem Space Centre launch site]

-Voiceover: On track to commence operations in 2020, Equatorial Launch Australia’s Arnhem Space Centre will be Australia’s first commercial space launch facility, servicing government, research and commercial customers.
+Voiceover: On track to commence operations this year, Equatorial Launch Australia’s Arnhem Space Centre will be Australia’s first commercial space launch facility, servicing government, research and commercial customers.

 [Moving image of the earth showcasing the Northern Territory and proximity to the equator.
 The image then identifies the location of the Arnhem Space Centre in Nhulunbuy]